IbrahimUWA/UnLoc/README.md

-# Slice Transformer and Self-supervised Learning for 6DoF Localization in 3D Point Cloud Maps
+# UnLoc: A Universal Localization Method for Autonomous Vehicles using LiDAR, Radar and/or Camera Input

-This repository is for transformer based self-supervised localization method and dataset introduced in the following paper
+This repository is for UnLoc, a novel unified neural modeling approach for localization with multi-sensor input introduced in the following paper

-[Muhammad Ibrahim,  Naveed Akhtar,  Saeed Anwar, Michael Wise and  Ajmal Mian, "[Slice Transformer and Self-supervised Learning for 6DoF Localization in 3D Point Cloud Maps]", IEEE International Conference on Robotics and Automation (ICRA), 2023
+[Muhammad Ibrahim,  Naveed Akhtar,  Saeed Anwar and  Ajmal Mian, "[ UnLoc: A Universal Localization Method for Autonomous Vehicles using LiDAR, Radar and/or Camera Input
+]", IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2023

 ## Contents
 1. [Introduction](#introduction)